Maria Exall

-Maria Exall (born August 1960) is the current President of the Trades Union Congress for 2022–23, being appointed for her work in the Communication Workers Union.
+Maria Exall (born August 1960) was the President of the Trades Union Congress for 2022–23, being appointed for her work in the Communication Workers Union.

 Education

-Maria Exall has a PhD in Philosophical Theology from King’s College London.
+Maria Exall has a PhD in Philosophical Theology from King's College London.

 Trade unionism

 Exall was a care worker, and joined the Confederation of Health Service Employees.
 In 1988, she moved to work for the BT Group as a communications engineer, and joined the Communication Workers' Union.
 She became active with the Trades Union Congress (TUC), specialising on equality in the workplace and liaising with the affiliated Labour Party.
 Exall supported Jeremy Corbyn in the 2015 Labour Party leadership election.

 Exall chairs the TUC LGBT+ Committee, and serves on the General Council of the TUC.
 She is also a vice president of the Campaign for Trade Union Freedom.
 In 2022, she was elected as President of the TUC, the first out LGBT+ person to serve in the post.